ethereum/consensus-specs/specs/sharding/beacon-chain.md

     votes: Bitlist[MAX_VALIDATORS_PER_COMMITTEE]
     # Sum of effective balances of votes
     weight: Gwei
+    # Sum of effective balances of full committee
+    max_weight: Gwei
     # When the header was last updated, as reference for weight accuracy
     update_slot: Slot
 ```